 Energy Services - Winnebago County – This is the Wisconsin Home Energy Assistance Program (WHEAP).
 Provides financial assistance for electric costs, heating bills, and support for energy crisis situations.
 Will make a one-time payment to help pay bills.
 In addition to one time payments, the program can provide services if the boiler or furnace stops operating during the heating season.
 Heating and cooling system assistance includes payment for repairs or even replacement of your heating unit.
 212 W. 12th Avenue, (800) 506-5596

-Oshkosh Salvation Army – When has funding, can help pay for the following.
-Offers prescription vouchers, rent assistance, utility bill assistance and school supplies.
-The non-profit also provides donated and dry-cleaned coats to individuals from October through January, and is the distribution point for the Coats-for-Kids program.
+Oshkosh Salvation Army – When the charity has funding, they can help pay for the following.
+Offers prescription vouchers, rent assistance, utility bill assistance and free school supplies.
+The non-profit Christian faith based charity also provides donated and dry-cleaned coats to individuals from October through January, and is the distribution point for the Coats-for-Kids program.

 Two clinics have opened that provide free legal assistance in Oshkosh and Menasha.
 The legal clinics were created from a startup grant from the State Bar Legal Assistance Committee.
 They provide free legal assistance to low and moderate income people, as well as others who just can’t afford their own attorney.
 The clinics operate at the main public libraries, and other clinic will soon be opened in Neenah.
 Stop by your local library for hours.
 Or call Legal Action of Wisconsin, Oshkosh Wisconsin Office.
 Phone (920) 233-6521.

 A wide variety of people can get help.
-The average household income of people served at the clinics was at one time below the poverty level, but now it’s more of a mix and all income levels are getting aid.
+The average household income of people served at the clinics was at one time below the poverty level, but now it’s more of a mix and all income levels are getting support.
 Also, initially 50 to 60 percent of the cases were family related.
-However, questions about financial problems, ways to stop a foreclosure, small claims, landlord/tenant issues, and even such issues as staying in a home to slow down a foreclosure.
-Learn more on this tactic.
+However, questions about financial problems, ways to stop a foreclosure, and general mortgage help is offered.

 The Winnebago free legal assistance program was developed by Winnebago Court Commissioner, the County Clerk of Courts, and other representatives from the Legal Action of Wisconsin, Winnefox Library System, The Christine Ann Center, UW-Oskosh, and Winnebago Conflict Resolution Center.